 Authors who publish with this journal agree to the following terms:

-Authors retain the right to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal’s published version of the article (such as posting it to an institutional or personal repository, or publishing it as part of a book), as long as its original publication in JCaDS is explicitly acknowledged.
+2- Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal’s published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.

-Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website such as posting it to an institutional or personal repository) prior to and during the submission process, on the basis that prepublication open discussion leads to productive exchanges, as well as earlier and greater citation of published work.
+3- Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work.